SIMLA: The Spitzer Infrared Spectrograph Mapping Legacy Archive: Introduction

-Mapping-mode IRS observations were performed by stepping the slit across targets and then assembling the data into 3-dimensional (two spatial, one spectral) data ``cubes" that are essentially equivalent to data produced using IFUs.
+Mapping-mode IRS observations were performed by stepping the slit across targets and then assembling the data into 3-dimensional (two spatial, one spectral) data ``cubes" that are essentially equivalent to data produced using IFUs \citep[see][]{cubism_paper, IRS}.
+Similar slit-stepping techniques continue to serve as a wider-field alternative to IFU spectroscopy both from the ground \citep[e.g.,][]{TYPHOON_slitstep} and from space \citep[e.g.,][]{MSA-3D}.
 Although the last IRS observation concluded in 2009, there is still no repository of ready-to-use IRS cubes, and a significant fraction of the existing observations remain unpublished in part because users must manually produce these cubes individually using specialized software \citep[\texttt{CUBISM,}][]{cubism_paper}.
-In this work, we present the \Spitzer/IRS Mapping Legacy Archive (SIMLA), which delivers uniformly reduced spectral cubes for all low spectral resolution IRS maps from the \Spitzer\ archive.
+In this work, we present the \Spitzer/IRS Mapping Legacy Archive (SIMLA), which delivers uniformly reduced spectral cubes for nearly\footnote{Except for observations of moving objects, i.e., in the Solar System, which require additional specialized map processing, and for IRS calibration data.} all low spectral resolution IRS maps from the \Spitzer\ archive.

 Backgrounds are a particularly important part of IRS data reduction for two main reasons.
 First, many otherwise functional pixels on the IRS detector had nonzero offsets called ``pedestals" \citep[see][]{irs_handbook} that were stable over a poorly defined timescale.
 However, the IRS did not have a shutter to facilitate dark calibration images, so background observations that are nearby in time were critical to mitigate the pixel stochasticity as well as subtract out truly nonfunctional pixels.
 Second, scattered and emitted light from Solar System dust (i.e., the zodiacal light) creates a significant or dominant foreground signal in MIR spectra.
 Zodiacal light models are useful for removing the bulk of this emission, but sky background observations are necessary to account for small variations in the spectral shape and intensity levels to study low-surface brightness objects.
 Many observing programs did not include any background or only obtained sparse backgrounds that could be a dominant contributor to noise.
 Thus, the SIMLA pipeline is primarily concerned with the creation of tailored backgrounds for each cube.